 Songs of Praise

-The next Songs of Praise service will be held June 17th 2018 at 19:30 PM.
+The next Songs of Praise service will be held March 17th 2019 at 19:30 PM.

 As you may guess from the title, the main focus of these services will be on singing God’s praise.
-That praise will be on the hymns that the members of our church have indicated to be their favourites.
+That praise will be on the hymns that the members of our church have indicated to be their favorites.
 Services may also include may include hymns that are less well known, and also hymns that have come to us from various parts of the world – reflecting the multi-national face of our church family.